 To Create a Dedicated Subnet Manually

-To apply a specific subnet configuration, you can first create a subnet and then select it when you create your instance.
+To apply a specific subnet configuration, you can first create a subnet and then select it when you create your ANQ instance.

 -